swiftlang/swiftly/Documentation/SwiftlyDocs.docc/swiftly-cli-reference.md

 *A file path to a location for a post installation script*

-If the toolchain that is installed has extra post installation steps they they will be written to this file as commands that can be run after the installation.
+If the toolchain that is installed has extra post installation steps, they will be written to this file as commands that can be run after the installation.